 I am notoriously difficult with desserts.
 If it’s not ice cream, then why bother?
 Well, I have to be honest, I ordered the Carrot Cake primarily because it was served with Mandarin ice cream.
 I don’t even like carrot cake – but this was no usual carrot cake.
 I have never eaten something called carrot cake that tasted like this.
 It was fantastic.
 To make it even more exciting, it was paired with Jing Masala Chai, one of their teas that I drink every day because I love it so much.

-I must say that it felt counter intuitive for the author of Best Sips Worldwide to celebrate a non-alcoholic pairing with an Indian meal, but I left feeling much healthier than when I had arrived – a first for any meal.
+I must say that it felt counter intuitive for the author of A Lush Life Manual to celebrate a non-alcoholic pairing with an Indian meal, but I left feeling much healthier than when I had arrived – a first for any meal.

 Benares deserves its place on one of the grandest squares in London.